AgeeLuo/smart-claims-postdisaster/README.md

 ## 🚧 Status

-This is a **prototype** and part of a mini project demonstrating how GenAI and Earth observation data can enhance the insurance industry’s response to natural disasters.
+This is a **prototype** and part of a mini project demonstrating how GenAI and earth observation data can enhance the insurance industry’s response to natural disasters.

 ---